borisdvlpr/kubernetes-101/README.md

 - kube-api-server - provides a “Create-Read-Update-Delete” (CRUD) interface over a RESTFul API.
 All the other components of the Kubernetes system communicate through this entity.
 It provides with updates to the rest of entities in the control sub-system
 - scheduler (kube-scheduler) - decides about pod allocation into cluster nodes, by means of updating pod definitions in API Server
 - controller manager (kube-controller-manager) - forces convergence towards the defined-desired state of the system, by watching resources status and updating those resources through the kube-api-server.
 Hosts multiple controllers:
-    - Replication Manager and ReplicaSet Controllers - assure the number of pod replicas defined along the cluster
+    - Replication Manager and Replica Set Controllers - assure the number of pod replicas defined along the cluster
     - Service Controller, Node Controller, Endpoint Controller, Namespace Controller, Job Controller...
 - cloud-controller-manager - enables the link of the cluster into the cloud provider's API, and separates out the components that interact with that cloud platform from components that only interact with the cluster
 - etcd - distributed key-value storage: stores info about all the objects in a Kubernetes system: services, pods, etc.

+## CLI Commands

+### Minikube

+- `minikube start` - starts the minikube cluster (docker is the default value, --driver flag enables you [to select multiple supported drivers](https://minikube.sigs.k8s.io/docs/drivers/))

+- `minikube status` - check the status of the minikube cluster

+- `minikube ip` - retreives the IP address of the specific node

+- `minikube ssh` - log into the minikube environment (for debugging)

+### kubectl

+- `kubectl cluster-info` - display the address of the control plane and cluster services

+- `kubectl get nodes` - list available nodes on the cluster

+- `kubectl get pods` - check the available pods in the cluster on the default namespace (--namespace \[namespace\] enables to check the pods under the namespace scope)

+- `kubectl get namespaces` - list available namespaces in the cluster

+- `kubectl run NAME --image=image` - creates a single pod, with name NAME and the image for the container to run